noamya-sh/Directed-Weighted-Graph/README.md

 #### Noamya Shani and Eitan Shenkolevski

 ### Abstract
-Our project is about building weighted directed graphs, executing algorithms on them and presenting them graphically (GUI).<br>
+Our project is building weighted directed graphs, executing algorithms on them and presenting them graphically (GUI).<br>
 We have created 2 central classes that implement 2 interfaces -
 1. `DiGraph` implement `GraphInterface`.
 2. `GraphAlgo ` implement `GraphInterfaceAlgo`.<br>